iechor/docs/content/compose/environment-variables/_index.md

 Use environment variables to pass configuration information to containers at runtime.

-Environment variables are key-value pairs that contain data that can be used by processes running inside a Docker container.
+Environment variables are key-value pairs that contain data that can be used by processes running inside a iEchor container.
 They are often used to configure application settings and other parameters that may vary between different environments, such as development, testing, and production.

 > **Tip**
 >
-> Before using environment variables, read through all of the information first to get a full picture of environment variables in Docker Compose.
+> Before using environment variables, read through all of the information first to get a full picture of environment variables in iEchor Compose.
 { .tip }

 This section covers: